 Undercut all door casings and jambs with a jamb saw to allow the flooring to slide under the doorjamb.
 If a baseboard is still in place, extend the undercut about 1" beyond the door frame casing.

-To find the height to cut the jamb, lay a scrap piece of Baseboard flooring next to the door frame and lay the saw blade on top.
-After cut, ensure the floor plus underlayment does not bind, always leave 1/16" clearance under the door jamb / casing for the floor to be able to move freely without vertical restriction.
-Check for alarm or other low voltage wiring before cutting.
-Cutting Line Ensure that appliances have proper clearance to accommodate Extra the new flooring. flooring plank Electric jamb saw Door jamb saw
+Check for alarm or other low voltage wiring before making cut.
+To find the height of to cut the jamb, lay a scrap piece of flooring (and underlayment if applicable) next to the door frame, and lay the saw blade on top.
+After cut, ensure that the floor plus underlayment does not bind, always leave 1/16" clearance under the doorjamb / casing for the floor to be able to move freely without verticle restriction.